wdufrin/Agentspace_Manager/README.md

 -   **Manage Authorizations**: List, create, update, and delete OAuth client authorizations.
 -   **Manage Reasoning Engines**: List engines, view agent dependencies, and delete unused engines.
 -   **Explore Data Stores**: List data stores within a collection, view their details, and inspect individual documents and their content.
--   **Manage Licenses**: View assigned user licenses, resolve license configuration names, revoke specific licenses, and bulk prune inactive users based on last login time.
+-   **Manage Licenses**: View assigned user licenses, resolve license configuration names, and revoke specific licenses.
+    -   **Auto-Pruner Generator**: Includes a built-in wizard to generate and deploy a serverless Cloud Run function that automatically prunes inactive user licenses based on a configurable schedule (e.g., users who haven't logged in for 30 days).
+The pruner uses the efficient `batchUpdateUserLicenses` API.
 -   **Model Armor Log Viewer**: Fetch and inspect safety policy violation logs from Cloud Logging.
 -   **Comprehensive Backup & Restore**: Backup and restore agents, assistants, data stores, authorizations, and entire Discovery Engine configurations.
 -   **Guided Setup & API Validation**: An initial setup screen that validates if all required GCP APIs are enabled for your project and provides a one-click solution to enable any that are missing.